HOW IT WORKS

 Sort by category

 Destinations Career Academy of Colorado uses quality curriculum from K12 designed to let students find the learning style that works best for them, enabling them to find their own path to success.
-We provide a career-focused, college-ready education where your student can explore their options through electives in high-demand career fields.
+We provide a career-focused, college-ready education where your student can explore their options by taking classes in high-demand career fields.
 Each online classroom offers engaging and relevant lessons that build real-world skills based on your child's interests and abilities.

 Career and College Prep